 The Tata Nexon EV has no direct rivals, and closest competitors are the MG ZS EV and the Hyundai Kona Electric.
-They are imports and pack better powertrains, and so, are way costlier.
-The Chinese model’s prices start at INR 20,88,000 (ex-showroom), while the South Korean model’s base configuration costs INR 23,75,900 (ex-showroom).
-The first ‘local’ challenger to the Nexon EV is the Mahindra eXUV300 that is set to launch in the festive season of 2021.
+The imports pack better powertrains, and so, are way costlier.
+The Chinese-made model starts at INR 20,88,000 (ex-showroom), while the South Korean model’s base configuration is priced at INR 23,75,900 (ex-showroom).
+The first ‘local’ challenger to the Nexon EV is the Mahindra eXUV300 that is set to launch within 12 months.

-Sales of the MG ZS EV and the Hyundai Kona Electric in September stood at 127 units and 29 units respectively.
-The same month, government body EESL announced that would procure 150 units of the Tata Nexon EV and 100 units of the Hyundai Kona Electric.
+Sales of the MG ZS EV and the Hyundai Kona Electric improved following the impasse in April.
+In September, government body EESL announced that it would procure 150 units of the Tata Nexon EV and 100 units of the Hyundai Kona Electric.
 Looking at the monthly sales, the announcement was a big one for the first Hyundai electric car in India.
-EESL will buy the Indian model in its mid-range XZ+ trim and the South Korean model in its entry-level Premium trim, at a per-unit price of INR 14.86 lakh and INR 21.36 lakh respectively.
+EESL said that it would buy the Indian model in its mid-range XZ+ trim and the South Korean model in its entry-level Premium trim, at a per-unit price of INR 14.86 lakh and INR 21.36 lakh respectively.

 The Tata Tigor EV, the other Tata electric car on sale in India today, is performing quite miserably in the market.
-Tata Motors sold 5 units of it last month and has managed to deliver just 100 units so far this year – the same as the Hyundai Kona Electric that costs more than double.
-The refreshed Tigor EV that is to come out shortly could improve its prospects.
-As for the Mahindra eVerito, the nation is clearly uninterested, but the Mahindra eKUV100 launch this month at a mouth-watering price of the Rs 8.75 lakh could raise monthly EV sales of India to the 1,000-unit level on a consistent basis.
+Tata Motors had managed to deliver about 100 units by Q3 2020, and that could be attributed to the slump in the shared mobility segment.
+The refreshed Tigor EV that is to come out shortly could sell better, but that depends on the recovery of the cab segment.
+As for the Mahindra eVerito, the nation is clearly uninterested.
+The Mahindra eKUV100 launch this quarter at a mouth-watering price of Rs 8.25 lakh (ex-showroom Delhi, incl.
+FAME-II subsidy) could raise monthly EV sales of India to the 1,000-unit level on a consistent basis.